Kyramee/netbox-openshift/netbox/README.md

 ## TL;DR

-This will install a Netbox instance with the default configuration.
+This will install a NetBox instance with the default configuration.

 ```shell
 git clone https://github.com/Kyramee/netbox-openshift.git